Posts

 Image

-The exact missile armament of the Zumwalt -class has always been a rather opaque topic and the United States Navy itself has issued a variety of contradictory statements over the years.
-As exact loadouts are obviously far from settled given that the first in class has yet to reach operational status and there is talk of reworking the class from land-attack specialists into dedicated ship-killers, this post is even more speculative than others in the Missile Loadouts series and is intended more to provide some insight into the current state of the class than to be a definitive overview of the missile armament of the ships.
-Despite the Zumwalt -class’s impressive 16,000 ton displacement, they are armed with just 80 vertical launch cells compared with the 90-96 of the Arleigh Burke- class or the 122 of the Ticonderoga-class .
-However, the Zumwalt- class is equipped with the significantly larger Mk 57 VLS instead of the legacy Mk 41 VLS of the other classes (25-inch by 23-foot cells
+Zumwalt (DDG-1000), the lead ship of her class, before the removal of her 155mm guns The exact missile armament of the Zumwalt -class has always been a rather opaque topic and the United States Navy itself has issued a variety of contradictory statements over the years as the ships' capabilities were adjusted during construction.
+The mission of the Zumwalt- class has also changed substantially over the years as the ships were reworked from littoral land-attack specialists into blue water ship-killers and deep strike platforms to match the Navy's shifting strategic realities.
+New Weapons For A New Ship Despite the Zumwalt -class’s impressive 16,000-ton displacement, they were originally armed with just 80 vertical launch cells compared with the 90-96 of the Arleigh Burke- class or the 122 of the Ticonderoga -class .
+However, the Zumwalt- class is equipped with the significantly larger Mk 57 VLS instead of the legacy Mk 41 VLS of the other classes, with 25-inch by 23-...

 Post WWII USN Carrier Fighters (1945-2018)